1894–95 Aston Villa F.C. season

-The 1894–95 Football League season fell in what was to be called Villa's golden era.
-Under George Ramsay's management committee Villa won the FA Cup for the second time.
+The 1894–95 English football season was Aston Villa's 7th season in the Football League falling into what was to be called Villa's golden era.
+Villa started the season as League champions and, under George Ramsay's management committee, won the FA Cup for the second time.
 The 1894–95 Division 1 season was the first season of the First league Second City Derby with Aston Villa beating local rivals Small Heath 2–1 on 1 September 1894.
+Villa beat Small Heath in the final of the Mayor of Birmingham's Charity Cup.